Skip to content

 titles: The titles to display above the viewer.
 Will default to the Structure

-name or SMILES if not provided.
+name if not provided.

 subtitles: The subtitles to display below the viewer.